Suraj151/pdi-framework/README.md

 Basically it is designed on the top of portable interface layers that any device can create their interface from. esp*-arduino examples provided to make things easy to understand for developers.

 PDI Framework is a modular C++ stack for embedded and IoT systems, supporting services like WiFi, HTTP client & server, MQTT client, SSH server, Telnet server, OTA, GPIO, Serial, Terminal over serial/telnet/ssh, SFTP, SMTP client and much more handled with configurable Task Scheduler.

-**Features:** Secure communication, device management, command-line/web interfaces, scheduler, and cross-platform support.
+**Features:** Secure communication, device management, command-line/web interfaces, Configurable Task Scheduler (inline/cooperative/preemptive), and cross-platform support.

 **PDI Framework Structure**